Thoroughbreed/CryptoChat/README.md

 ### What is this?
 CryptoChat is a lightweight client/server application with end-to-end encrypted chat.

+### Commands
+Besides the menu, you have the following commands at your use:
+- :q! - Quit dammit!
+- ls - lists current users in the room
+- mv - If you just type mv, you move room, but if you input arguments like `mv NewName` you rename yourself
+- pwd - If you just type pwd you can change your secure key (hidden), if you add arguments like `pdw NewPassword` it changes to NewPassword

 ### Changelog
 | Version | Change |
 |-|-|